pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## What you will build

-This guide will cover how to install and configure an externally hosted Jenkins server to work with sites on the Pantheon platform.
+This guide will cover how to configure an externally hosted Jenkins server to work with sites on the Pantheon platform.
 We will configure Jenkins to test our code changes and let us know if changes have passed and are ready to deploy.

 ## What you’ll need